kaushalrijal/BhaiLang-Nepali/README.md

 variable_name = haal bhai("Enter your name: ")
 ```

-Replace `'variable_name'` with the name or path of your BhaiLang Nepali file.
+Replace `'variable_name'` with the name of your variable.

 ## Running BhaiLang Nepali Programs